-With how disruptive the COVID-19 pandemic has been for businesses around the world, employers may be eager to get their workforce back to “normal” as soon as possible — and yet that desire forces new questions about vaccinations.
+With how disruptive the COVID-19 pandemic has been for businesses around the world, employers are eager to get their workforce back to “normal” as soon as possible — and yet that desire forces new questions about vaccinations and related mandates.

 Can employers require employees to get vaccinated?